The Search for the Lost Iron Door Mine of the Santa Catalinas

-Either they have never been found, the secret has been taken to the grave, or passed on by word of mouth.
+Either it has never been found, or the secret has been taken to ones grave, or the secret has been passed on by word of mouth.
 Maybe a few might still know of its actual location.

 Claims of secret mining operations, a lost civilization that once inhabited the great Cañada del Oro basin, the gold rush of the 1800s and the famous Mine with the Iron Door book and movie still spur the imagination.
 The real hidden treasure may have already been discovered and carted off.
 But some remnants of this "rich mine" in the Catalinas may still be buried away.
 Some of the naturally occuring gold deposits may still be undiscovered.

 Today's technology can define once and for all whether the legends have any substance using metal detectors, ground penetrating radar, re-exploration of the area to unravel the mystery.

 The legend of the Lost City in the Santa Catalinas is in a different location from the lost mine, made famous during the 1920s as the Iron Door Mine.
 This page examines the Lost Mine legend.